MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 heroku addons:open papertrail
 ```

 This should open the app and a remote log in your browser.
 It was created to be fun, innocent, and really destructive.
-FIXME cat videos?
-See below.

 # Performance Testing on Localhost